scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 Conclusion
 ==========

-In this work, we have provided a package of a service to train PyTorch ML models with Dask cluster.
+In this work, we have provided a package to train PyTorch ML models with Dask cluster.
 This package reduces the amount of time required to train a model with the current centralized setup.
 However, it can be further accelerated by integration with PyTorch's distributed communication package as illustrated by extensive simulations.
 In summary, the expected gains are to go from training requiring about 120 minutes to 45 minutes.

 References
 ==========